MUbarak123-56/IMDB-TV/README.md

 The tv-series-data-named/ folder has the 250 data sets from the tv-series-data/ folder named appropriately with the actual TV show's name.
 This makes it easy for people who are interested in gathering specific information about a specific TV show.

 The cumulative-data/ folder contains three data sets.
 The IMDb_top_250.csv file collects data on the top 250 rated IMDb TV show, their ratings and a few other information.
 The tv_dataset.csv is a concatenation of all the 250 datasets in tv-series-data/ folder.
-The top1000_episodes_imdb.csv file contains information about the top 1000 episodes of IMDb such as episode name, the tv show they belong to and other sorts of information about the episodes.
+The top1000_episodes_imdb.csv file contains information about the top 1000 episodes of IMDb such as episode name, the TV show they belong to and other sorts of information about the episodes.

 ### Note about data

 - It was noticed that some Attack on Titan episodes' airdates for season 1 are not chronological.
 This stems from the fact that the some of the airdates are the english airdate rather than the japanese airdate.
 Due to the fact that it takes a while to convert an anime from its original language into an english version, the airdates of the same episode tend to be wide apart for both languages.
+This phenomenon may be observed for other animes as well.

 ## Resources
 - [Link to Top 250 TV shows on IMDb](https://www.imdb.com/chart/toptv/)